Guide to visitor management system features

 ✅ Focus on security features of a visitor management system: Options like badge printing, e-signatures, restricted access, and emergency tracking are important for office security.

-✅ Check for real-time dashboards and reporting: A VMS should show who’s in the building at all times and provide reports that help with audits, compliance, or occupancy tracking.
+✅ Check for real-time dashboards and reporting: A visitor management system should show who’s in the building at all times and provide reports that help with audits, compliance, or occupancy tracking.

 ✅ Browse the integrations: Ideally, the visitor management system should connect with the tools you already use, like calendar apps, access control, or communication tools.